 For the year-end crystallisation, FNZ allows you to elect a PIE tax settlement method, being either cash or units.
 For both options, any PIE tax payable is debited from your cash account.
-Where you elect the unit settlement method, FNZ Custodians Ltd will place a sell order for the units in that PIE fund equal to the value of the PIE tax payable (note that the money received from the sale of the units may not fully extinguish the PIE tax liability).
+Where you elect the unit settlement method, FNZ will place a sell order for the units in that PIE fund equal to the value of the PIE tax payable (note that the money received from the sale of the units may not fully extinguish the PIE tax liability).
+To update your PIE tax settlement method, please contact your advisor.

-7.1.2 Crystallisation ratio
+8.1.2 Crystallisation ratio

-The crystallisation ratio is calculated by dividing the number of units sold or transferred out of custody with FNZ (referred to as 'Event Quantity' in the tax report) by the total units held by the investor in that unlisted PIE prior to the taxable event taking place (referred to as 'Total Client holdings' in the tax report).
+The crystallisation ratio is calculated by dividing the number of units sold or transferred out of custody with FNZ (referred to as 'Event Quantity' in the Tax Report) by the total units held by the investor in that unlisted PIE prior to the taxable event taking place (referred to as 'Total Client holdings' in the Tax Report).